 Using a paint roller, he coats the tile’s surface in deep black ink, then presses it onto a waiting sheet of white paper.
 Seconds later, he peels the tile away and a crisp, mirror image of his design pops out on the page.
 With the lesson complete, it’s his guests’ turn to try.

+Compared to museums, studios, and classrooms in city centers, Soha’s own home might seem like an unlikely setting for a workshop like this.
+But in Langa, the scenario is becoming more common.
 He is one of several artists in Cape Town and Johannesburg who have partnered with Maboneng Township Arts Experience, an organization founded in Johannesburg in 2001 that helps artists living in townships near the two cities turn their homes into galleries.

 For visitors, these art-themed tours of the townships give glimpses into an often overlooked side of local life and provide immediate context and insight that is missing from urban galleries.
 For artists and locals living in the more removed and frequently impoverished districts, the trips bring them a whole new audience and potential customers.